Amoco: Standard Oil of Indiana

-Standard Oil (Indiana) was formed in 1889 by John D. Rockefeller as part of the Standard Oil Trust.
-In 1910, with the rise in popularity of the automobile, Indiana Standard decided to specialize in providing gasoline to consumers.
+Standard Oil of Indiana was formed in 1889 by John D. Rockefeller as part of the Standard Oil Trust.
+The company's operations centered around the Whiting Refinery situated on Lake Michigan, and first operational in 1890.
+In 1910, with the increased usage of the automobile, Indiana Standard decided to specialize in providing gasoline to consumers.
 In 1911, the year it became independent from the Standard Oil trust, the company sold 88% of the gasoline and kerosene sold in the Midwest.
 In 1912, it opened its first gas service station in Minneapolis, Minnesota.

 When the Standard Oil Trust was broken up in 1911, Indiana Standard was assigned marketing territory covering most of the Midwestern United States, including Indiana, Michigan, Illinois, Wisconsin, Minnesota, North Dakota, South Dakota, Iowa, Kansas, and Missouri.
 It had the exclusive rights to use the Standard name in the region.
-It purchased the Dixie Oil Company of Louisiana in 1919, and began investing in other oil companies outside its Standard marketing territory.
+Soon after, Indiana Standard scientist William Burton pioneered a new way to process crude oil, called thermal cracking, which allowed the industry to produce more oil.
+The company licensed the process to 14 companies between 1914 and 1919, including former parent company Standard Oil of New Jersey.
+The company opened its Casper refinery in 1914.